Goofy-ahhh-code/Chat-app/README.md

-# Chat app with C and python
+# Reverse shell with C and python

-This is a proof of concept chat app utilizing C and python with the sockets library
+This is a proof of reverse shell utilizing C and python with the sockets library

 ```bash
 # compile C code